NuGet/docs.microsoft.com-nuget/docs/API/NuGet-Credential-Providers-for-Visual-Studio.md

 # optional metadata

-description: NuGet credential providers are extensions for Visual Studio that authenticate with a feedthrough the IVsCredentialProvider interface.
+description: NuGet credential providers authenticate with feeds by implementing the IVsCredentialProvider interface in a Visual Studio extension.
 keywords: NuGet credential providers, authenticate with feed, authenticate with gallery, NuGet visual studio extension
 #ROBOTS:
 #audience: